42+ Years of Serving Injured Workers in Pennsylvania

 What are Workers’ Compensation Benefits?

-Benefits for workers’ comp typically include up to two-thirds of wages and reimbursement for medical bills.
 However, an injured worker may be entitled to other types of benefits.
 These usually come if a worker has suffered some type of permanent injury or illness that has reached maximum medical improvement (MMI).
 This can include disfiguring scars.

 If a worker was killed in a work-related accident, the family may also be entitled to death benefits.